sonocotta/st7789-orangepi-python/library/README.md

 ````
 sudo apt-get update
-sudo apt-get install python-OPi.gpio python-spidev python-pip python-pil python-numpy
+sudo apt-get install python-spidev python-pip python-pil python-numpy
 ````

 Install this library by running:

 ````
-sudo pip install st7789
+sudo pip install OrangePi.ST7789
 ````

-You might also need to enable I2C and SPI in raspi-config.
+You might also need to enable SPI in armbian-config.
 See example of usage in the examples folder.

 # Licensing & History